python-discord/cj8/FUTUREREADME.md

 Below is a list of incompatibilities discovered so far that depends on your operating system/terminal.

 * Windows - Windows Shell, PowerShell, `cmd.exe`: `asciimatics` won't give support for the 256 color-palette, and so a fallback is used with only black and white (no gray-gradient lighting D:).
+* Linux - `playsound` seems to bug out on Linux, where you'll have to manually install the `gi` module.
+It could also just not work at all, in which case, check out our sound-less fallback branch.